Wayne-AJP-Byrne/Tectronics-4051-Emulator-file-conversion/README.md

 and voila, we have loaded and run our program.

-A major shout out to Monty McGraw for his time.
+Again, a major shout out to Monty McGraw for his time and patience.